GNOME/at-spi2-core/devel-docs/roadmap.rst

 Note that this roadmap refers exclusively to **cleanups** and **paying technical debt**.
 It does not yet refer to actually changing the accessibility interfaces, or the way accessibility works in general.
-Possible API changes are discussed in a separate document.
+Possible API changes are discussed in the :doc:`at-spi3`.

 High level goals, detailed below
 --------------------------------